huggingface/transformers/docs/source/en/kv_cache.md

 ## Generate with Cache

 In 🤗 Transformers, we support various Cache types to optimize the performance across different models and tasks.
-By default, all models generate with caching, with the ["DynamicCache"](./internal/generation_utils#transformers.DynamicCache) class being the default cache for most models.
+By default, all models generate with caching, with the [`~DynamicCache`] class being the default cache for most models.
 It allows us to dynamically grow cache size, by saving more and more keys and values as we generate.
 If for some reason you don't want to use caches, you can pass `use_cache=False` into the `generate()` method.

 Refer to the table below to see the difference between cache types and choose the one that suits best for your use-case.